 In line with industry practice, YS Group outsources certain testing activities related to R&D to independent CROs.
 See "- CROs" for details.
 YS Group cooperates with reputable organizations and institutions with respect to its outsourced R&D activities, which provide important access to human subjects and professional testing and clinical trial services.
 For instance, YS Group cooperates with certain active hospital units in Singapore, which are operated under stringent standards and high efficiency, providing on-site support to investigators as well as safety, security and reassurance for study volunteers.
-YS Group also cooperates with reputable institutions in China such as CDC, the Institute of Microbiology of the Chinese Academy of Sciences (IMCAS), the Kunming Institute of Zoology of the Chinese Academy of Sciences (CAMS&PUMC).
+YS Group also cooperates with reputable institutions in China such as CDC, the Institute of Microbiology of the Chinese Academy of Sciences (IMCAS), the Kunming Institute of Zoology of the Chinese Academy of Sciences (KIZ) and the Institute of Laboratory Animal Science, Chinese Academy of Medical Sciences & Peking Union Medical College (CAMS&PUMC).